 - brain biology and chemistry

-Doctors may use various approaches to diagnose ADHD and OCD.
+Doctors or mental health professionals may use various approaches to diagnose ADHD and OCD.

 There are several steps to diagnose a person with ADHD, and there is

 The diagnostic process also involves a checklist to rate ADHD symptoms.
-In the case of children, the doctor often relies on history from the child’s caregivers, teachers, and the child themself, depending on the child’s age.
+In the case of children, the doctor or mental health practitioner often relies on history from the child’s caregivers, teachers, and the child themself, depending on the child’s age.

 When diagnosing OCD, a doctor first ensures that no other physical problem is causing the symptoms.